Lusty94/lusty94_xmas/README.md

 - Add all .png images inside [IMAGES] folder into your inventory/images folder
 - Add all .ogg files inside [INTERACT-SOUND] into your interact-sound/client/html/sounds folder
 - Ensure all dependencies are started BEFORE this resource
+- You will need to set your own locations for the presents to spawn, they are currently at the beach for testing purposes

 ## QB-CORE ITEMS